 When Seeking Treatment, Do Educational Degrees Matter?

 Your best bet is to determine what kinds of things are important to you and finding a professional that seems to fit with your needs and personality.
 Often times, finding the right therapist or mental health professional takes more than one try.

-Grohol, J. (2013).
-Do Educational Degrees Matter?.
+Grohol, J. (2016).
+When Seeking Treatment, Do Educational Degrees Matter?.
 Psych Central.
-Retrieved on November 26, 2015, from http://psychcentral.com/lib/do-educational-degrees-matter/
+Retrieved on May 6, 2016, from http://psychcentral.com/lib/do-educational-degrees-matter/